-1. Connect the VGA cable from the monitor or projector to the VGA port on the computer as shown.
+Connect the VGA cable from the monitor or projector to the external monitor port on the optional docking device or expansion port device connected to the computer as shown.

 - 2. Press fn+f4 to alternate the screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.